Azure-Samples/digital-twins-samples-csharp/device-connectivity/readme.md

 1. `ManagementApiUrl`
 2. `SasToken`

 > Note: You must have already generated a SAS Token using the Keystore API.

 To generate a valid token:

 1. You will need to know your device's MAC address.
 2. Remove all columns (:) from the address and capitalize the value.
 If your MAC address is `18:36:ba:0c:85:13`, the expected value would be `1836BA0C8513`.
-3. Please ensure this value corresponds to the `HardwareId` property of your Topology Device.
+3. Please ensure this value corresponds to the `hardwareId` property of your Topology Device.
 To override the `hardwareId` you can simply edit `Program.cs` and manually set the `hardwareId`.

 Example configurations: